agra-uni-bremen/hardbound-llvm/README.md

 	$ clang -Xclang -load -Xclang LLVMHardbound.so code.c

+Afterwards, instrumented software must be executed with [hardbound-vp][hardbound-vp].

 ## Tests

 Several tiny test programs are available, these must be compiled using: